USEPA/workshops/rmd_posts/2015-01-15-09-Report-Reproduce.Rmd

 layout: post_page
 ---

-In theory, you know have a basic understanding of how to conduct a typical data analysis workflow in R.  All that is left is to be able to write it up in such a way that others can not only understand what we did, but repeat it exactly on their own machines.
+In theory, you now have a basic understanding of how to conduct a typical data analysis workflow in R.  All that is left is to be able to write it up in such a way that others can not only understand what we did, but repeat it exactly on their own machines.